 5. Apps for Sports Fans

-Thanks to sports apps, the latest news, schedules and statistics are just a tap away, accompanied with high-resolution photos, podcasts and even live HD videos of the action.
-Below are some my my personal favorites.
+Thanks to sports apps, the latest news, schedules, and statistics are just a tap away, accompanied by high-resolution photos, podcasts and even live HD videos of the action.
+Below are some of my personal favorites.

 From the updated scoring system to breaking news for various teams and leagues, and even professional analysis, ESPN gives you all.